-- Table of Contents (2) Amounts to be paid in equity in 2024 related to 2023 compensation as described in "-Compensation Program" are not included in this table. - Mr. Meharey joined the Board in October 2023. - (4) Ms. Anderson joined the Board in August 2023. - (5) This table does not include amounts paid to Mr. Villarreal, a former director, in 2023 by SG DevCorp for his services as Chief Executive Officer of SG DevCorp
+- Table of Contents

+(2) Amounts to be paid in equity in 2024 related to 2023 compensation as described in "- Compensation Program" are not included in this table. - (4) Ms. Anderson joined the Board in August 2023. - (5) This table does not include amounts paid to Mr. Villarreal, a former director, in 2023 by SG DevCorp for his services as Chief Executive Officer of SG DevCorp